 Under the terms of the LG Chem Collaboration Agreement, LG Chem paid us a \$5.0 million non-refundable, non-creditable up-front payment and purchased approximately \$5.0 million of shares of our common stock at a price per share equal to a twenty percent (20%) premium to the volume weighted-average closing price per share over the thirty (30) trading day period immediately prior to the effective date of the LG Chem Collaboration Agreement.
-We are also eligible to receive additional aggregate payments of approximately \$400.0 million if certain research, development, regulatory and commercial milestones are successfully achieved.
+We are also eligible to receive up to an additional aggregate payments of approximately \$400.0 million if certain research, development, regulatory and commercial milestones are successfully achieved.
 On May 16, 2019, we earned a \$2.5 million milestone payment for the U.S. Food and Drug Administration's, or FDA's, acceptance of the IND for our lead drug candidate, CUE-101, pursuant to the LG Chem Collaboration Agreement.
-On December 7, 2020, we earned a \$1.25 million milestone payment on the selection of a pre-clinical candidate pursuant to the LG Chem Collaboration Agreement.
+On December 7, 2020, we earned a

+\$1.25 million milestone payment on the selection of a pre-clinical candidate pursuant to the LG Chem Collaboration Agreement.
 In addition, the LG Chem Collaboration Agreement also provides that LG Chem will pay us tiered single-digit royalties on net sales of commercialized Product Candidates, or Collaboration Products, in the LG Chem Territory on a product-by-product and country-by-country basis, until the later of expiration of patent rights in a country, the expiration of regulatory exclusivity in such country, or ten years after the first commercial sale of a Collaboration Product in such country, subject to certain royalty step-down provisions set forth in the LG Chem Collaboration Agreement.

 Pursuant to the LG Chem Collaboration Agreement, the parties will share research costs related to Collaboration Products, and LG Chem will provide CMC process development for selected Product Candidates and potentially additional downstream manufacturing capabilities, including clinical and commercial supply for Collaboration Products.
 In return for performing CMC process development, LG Chem is eligible to receive low-single digit royalty payments on the sales of Collaboration Products sold in all countries outside the LG Chem Territory.
 The amount of fees and milestone payments, as well as whether we receive royalty payments, will depend on the number of alleles selected by LG Chem and whether we exercise our option to codevelop and co-commercialize the additional program worldwide, in which case we would share costs and profits instead of receiving royalties and post-option-exercise milestones.
-For the three months ended March 31, 2021 and 2020, we recognized approximately \$788,000 and \$844,000, respectively, in collaboration revenue related to the LG Chem Collaboration agreement.
+For the three months ended June 30, 2021 and 2020, we recognized revenue of approximately \$2,035,000 and approximately \$957,000, respectively, related to the LG Chem Collaboration Agreement.
+For the six months ended June 30, 2021 and 2020, we recognized revenue of approximately \$2,823,000 and approximately \$1,802,000, respectively, related to the LG Chem Collaboration Agreement.